NickColley/design-of-forms/src/evolving-a-design/the-layout-and-style-of-the-form/index.md

 <figure>

-![Form with fields, for example "The name of the Occupier is,Signed, Date".
+![Form with fields, for example “The name of the Occupier is,Signed, Date”.
 Each field has a dottled line and a thick border around them with little spacing.]({{ page.url }}6.jpg)

 <figcaption>
 Some panel arrangements make the form look untidy and unnecessarily complex.
 Below is a suggested restyling.
 </figcaption>

-![Form with fields, for example "The name of the Occupier is,Signed, Date".
+![Form with fields, for example “The name of the Occupier is,Signed, Date”.
 Each field has a sngle line with large spacing around them, no borders.]({{ page.url }}7.jpg)
 </figure>

 <figure>

-![Table with fields, for example "Date, Part No., Part Name".
+![Table with fields, for example “Date, Part No., Part Name”.
 Each title is at the top left-hand corner with space to write the entry below.]({{ page.url }}8.jpg)

 <figcaption>